zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 Choudhury is a corporate trainer and anti-racist activist based in Toronto.
 His thesis is that you can't think your way out of "us/them" problems, because they're not cognitive problems.

 The first time I read this book it was with a sense of relief -- something I've said elsewhere is that you need to develop new heuristics to successfully work or live in a new culture.
-I've said that because I've experienced it acutely.
+I say this because I've experienced it acutely.
 But how do you do that?
-The process isn't necessarily intuitive.
+The process is not always intuitive.

 Choudhury gives you all the tools you need to start improving your cross-cultural communication, and then some.
 Start here.